 Cattle dogs love to work. and Gordon seems to take his work seriously - even when playing.
 His strengths are joining in with children during play therapy and helping adolescents and adults gain confidence to confront their own painful pasts.

-Rocky has worked as a volunteer therapy horse with Kim since 2009 and passed his Pet Partners evaluation in 2013.
-Although he is not actively working at the moment, Rocky looks forward to joining the counseling team one day.
-Rocky seems to enjoy interacting with all ages, but has especially shines when working with special needs individuals.
+Rocky has worked as a volunteer therapy horse with Kim since 2009 and they passed their Pet Partners evaluation together in 2013.
+He seems to enjoy interacting with all ages, but has especially shines when working with special needs individuals.

 At only 34 inches in height, Lewis is a little donkey with a huge heart.
 He came to live with Kim's family in 2007 when he was about 7 years old.
-He and Kim have been volunteering together since 2008 with several local therapy-equine groups.
-Lewis passed his first national Pet Partners evaluation in 2015 and his re-evaluation in 2017.
-We look forward to bringing his talents to the counseling team one day.
-In the meantime, Lewis and Kim continue to volunteer in the Round Rock community when they can, helping at festivals, church celebrations, and other special local events.
+He and Kim have volunteered together since 2008 with several local therapy-equine groups.
+Lewis and Kim passed their Pet Partners evaluations in 2015 and 2017.
+He continue to periodically volunteer in the Round Rock and Williamson county communities as an ambassador of Heart and Soul Counseling, helping at festivals, church celebrations, and other special local events.